-There are a number of appropriateness points to consider before purchasing a long term care option.
+There are a number of key points of interest regarding appropriateness to consider in advance of purchasing a long term care option.
 These include:

 - Your policy's fees and charges. - Your ability to understand all of the features, benefits and costs associated with a long term care option.